 When an individual would reply to the wheelchair question something along the lines of ‘well, they wouldn’t be able to’ or ‘I’d try and find something else for them to do’ or ‘tell them they couldn’t maybe take them to a local park instead‘.

 Those answers gave so much away about their core values: about freedom, choice, opportunities, and equality.
-They just weren’t there.
+The values just weren’t there.

 Can you see the difference?